The author is an online writer with lots of writing experience to share with readers.

 Whose vs. Who's

 Mixing up "whose" and "who's" is a common grammar mistake.
-People tend to believe any word with a contraction, such as "who's," is a possessive form.
-In fact, "whose" is the possessive form, while "who's" is a contraction for "who is" or "who has."
+People tend to believe any word with a contraction, such as "who's," is possessive.
+But in fact, "whose" is the possessive form, while "who's" is a contraction for "who is" or "who has."

 - Whose – Possessive pronoun.
 Use when asking or telling whom something belongs to. (ex.
 Whose phone is this?)

 - Who's – Contraction for "who is" or "who has." (ex.
 Who's that?)

 Use the resources and examples here to help you sort out the differences between the two words and when to use them.
 Then, take the grammar quiz at the end of this article to see if you have mastered the use of "who's" and "whose" in sentences.